garrandall/popular-music-data/tracks/love-ain-t-like-that-faith-hill.md

 Then bring it back if it don't feel right
 No love, love ain't like that
 You can't trade it in like an automobile
-That's got too many miles an' rust on it's wheels
+That's got too many miles and rust on it's wheels
 No love, love ain't like that